Omega-3s for Cats

 • Cod liver oil is an excellent source of EPA and DHA, but most manufacturers add extra vitamins A and D, which can quickly reach toxic levels in small pets like cats.

 • Predatory fish such as salmon and tuna are at the top of the food chain; so environmental contaminants become concentrated in their fat.
 Farmed fish, particularly salmon, are fed a cocktail of chemicals such as dyes, pesticides, and antibiotics, and live in heavily polluted waters.
+If you choose salmon oil, be sure it is from wild salmon only.

-The first benefit you’ll see will be improvement in skin and coat health, and you’ll likely see this within just a few weeks.
+When you supplement your cat with good-quality Omega-3s, the first benefit you’ll see will be improvement in skin and coat health, and you’ll likely see this within just a few weeks.
 But it’s the benefits you don’t see—healthier cells, a stronger immune system, and a more efficient nervous system—that will make the most difference in your cat’s health!

 This entry was posted in Cats and Dogs.
 Bookmark the permalink.